AlexanderMuyshondt/DataMining-CS4315/sentimentAnalysis/README.md

 and training files within code before running!

 ### Tutorial
 This project was inspired by Analytic [Vidhya's practice problem](https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/).
-Project follows this [tutorial](https://www.analyticsvidhya.com/blog/2018/07/hands-on-sentiment-analysis-dataset-python/) as a guide to learning the basics of Twitter Analysis
+Project follows this [tutorial](https://www.analyticsvidhya.com/blog/2018/07/hands-on-sentiment-analysis-dataset-python/) as a guide to learning the basics of Twitter Analysis.